 - Nearby Oak Point State Park, located near Perry's Monument, offers rental docks.

-South Bass Island State Park Campground is open May 1 through mid-October.
+South Bass Island State Park Campground offers Electric and Full-service sites from May 1 through mid-October.
 Reservations are required.
+Other overnight options include two Cabents, a Camper Cabin and Group Camping Area.

 A small stone beach provides access for swimming in Lake Erie.
 Swimming is permitted in designated areas at your own risk.
 Please exercise caution while swimming at the beach.